 - Are other conditions also present?

-- Can we create a comprehensive list of all the interventions we need to make—at school, at home, in the family, and with medicines?
+- Can we create a comprehensive list of all the interventions we need to make—at school, at home, in the family, and with medications?

 - What other health professionals should we invite onto our treatment team?

-- Can you assure me that this medicine is necessary and at the proper dose?
+- Can you assure me that this medication is necessary and at the proper dose?

-- For how long will the medicine be necessary?
+- For how long will the medication be necessary?

-- Please tell me everything I need to be aware of when using this medicine.
+- Please tell me everything I need to be aware of when using this medication.

-- Other than medicine, what treatments do you recommend?
+- Other than medication, what treatments do you recommend?